2015 Call for Makers IS OPEN!

-C0st: Maker Faire booths are FREE to anyone sharing and showing what they Make.
-Individual artist vendor booths are $100.
-Commercial vendor booths are $500.
+Maker booths are FREE to anyone sharing and showing what they make.

 Entries: The first step to participating in this Mini Maker Faire is to submit an entry that tells us about yourself and your project.
 Entries can be submitted from individuals as well as from groups such as hobbyist clubs and schools.
 Please provide a short description of what you make and what you will actually bring to the Mini Maker Faire.
 Please link to photographs or videos of what you make.
 Maker exhibits should be non-commercial.
 We particularly encourage exhibits that are interactive and that highlight the process of making things. *Note: Makers whose entries are accepted will receive free registration to Mini Maker Faire.
 However, we cannot pay for transportation, accommodations, or other costs.